ldn-softdev/Rpnn/README.md

  - `Tanhfast` - could be used in hidden and output neurons
  - `Relu` - could be used only in hidden neurons
  - `Softplus` - could be used only in hidden neurons
- - `Softmax` - сould be used in output neurons only.
+ - `Softmax` - could be used in output neurons only.

 All the neuron's logistic function could be setup using `-l` followed the name of the function
 Output neuron's only logistics could be setup using `-o` option followed the name of the function